What is lead scoring? A complete guide for businesses

 - Demographic and firmographic points: Allocate points to demographic and firmographic factors that match your ideal customer profile.
 For instance, leads from companies with over 500 employees might get eight points, while C-level executives might get five points.

 Real-world tip: Regularly review and adjust point values based on lead conversion data.
-If you notice that certain actions or attributes are more predictive of conversion, increase their point values accordingly.
+If you notice that specific actions or attributes are more predictive of conversion, increase their point values accordingly.

 Step 5: Incorporate negative scoring and score decay